Kommunicate-io/Kommunicate-Web-SDK/docs/docs/web-conversation-assignment.md

   }
 }
 ```
+- Click on the Intent in Dialogflow console.
+- In the response section, click on “Add Responses” then select “Custom Payload”.
+- Modify the sample JSON according to your specific needs and paste it in the “Custom Payload” section.
+- Save the intent and let the agent complete the training.

 ### Handoff a conversation to another bot
 If you have multiple bots running, you can hand off the conversation to another bot when specific intent is matched.
 You can trigger an event so that your bot will get exact context rather than starting from the beginning.
-Set the below JSON as custom payload to handoff the conversation to another bot.
+Set the below JSON as custom payload to handoff the conversation to another bot:

 ```js
 {
 	"platform": "kommunicate",